 I’m passionate about spreading the word and awareness about issues that are very near and dear to my heart.
-I was beyond honored when Responsibility.org reached out to me, asking me to partner with them again on their impactful and incredible Ask Listen Learn program.
+I was beyond honored when Responsibility.org reached out to me, asking me to partner with them again on their impactful and incredible Ask Listen Learn program, which helps parents talk with their kids about underage drinking.

 Here’s the BIG factor to teach our children… it’s adults who are indulging, not kids.